Trump tests the limits of presidential power

 Firing lines at the Justice Department

-It is often difficult to be sure whether the President is pursing a deliberate strategy to stretch his powers or is simply unfamiliar with their limits.
+It is often difficult to be sure whether the President is pursuing a deliberate strategy to stretch his powers or is simply unfamiliar with their limits.

 In speculating on the parameters of the investigation by Mueller, and in rebuking Sessions, Trump appeared to be either confusing, or deliberately discounting, traditions that offer the Justice Department a high degree of insulation from politics and the White House itself.